Shyamoli Cinema

-Shyamoli Cinema is a movie theater located in Shyamoli, Mirpur Thana of Dhaka, the capital of Bangladesh.
+Shyamoli Cinema is a movie theater located in Shyamoli, Mohammadpur Thana of Dhaka, the capital of Bangladesh.
 Originally the area was named "Shyamoli" after this theatre.

 History

 M.A.
 Gaffar opened Shyamoli Cinema Hall on 26 March 1976.
 The first film shown in this 1300-seat movie theater was Jaal Theke Jaala.
-In 2007, the building in where Shyamoli Cinema Hall situated was demolished for the construction of a new shopping mall in that place.
-As a result, Shyamoli cinema was closed on August 31 of that year.
-Later, on April 14, 2014, Shyamoli Cinema Hall was reopened in a part of Shyamoli Square complex by the initiative of five sons of M.A.
-Gaffar.
+On 31 August 2007, Shyamoli Cinema Hall closed because the building was being demolished and replaced with the high-rise Shyamoli Square Shopping Mall.
+At the initiative of M.A.
+Gaffar's five sons, the cinema reopened in the mall on 14 April 2014, screening Glow of the Firefly.
 Modern facilities were added to the movie theater and the number of seats was reduced to 306.